termux/termux.github.io/touch-keyboard.md

 title: Using a touch keyboard
 ---

-Using the Ctrl key is necessary for working with a terminal - but most touch keyboards does not include one.
+Using the Ctrl key is necessary for working with a terminal - but most touch keyboards do not include one.
 For that purpose Termux uses the Volume down button to emulate the Ctrl key.
 For example, pressing Volume down+L on a touch keyboard sends the same input as pressing Ctrl+L on a hardware keyboard.

 The result of using Ctrl in combination with a key depends on which program is used, but for many command line tools the following shortcuts works: